-- h) Access, Connectivity, and Visibility.
-[Both Townships and Villages] - 1) All access points shall be limited to those locations approved by the permitting authority (state, county, or township as applicable). - 2) Visibility at intersections shall comply with Section #### of this Code. - 3) The internal circulation of a parking area shall comply with the Section #### of this Code. - 4) The overall design within the Development Plan must provide for vehicular connectivity between properties within the Development Plan as well as future connections to adjacent properties outside of the Development Plan boundaries.
+h) Access, Connectivity, and Visibility.

+- 1) All access points shall be limited to those locations approved by the permitting authority (state, county, or township as applicable). - 2) Visibility at intersections shall comply with Section #### of this Code. - 3) The internal circulation of a parking area shall comply with the Section #### of this Code. - 4) The overall design within the Development Plan must provide for vehicular connectivity between properties within the Development Plan as well as future connections to adjacent properties outside of the Development Plan boundaries.
 This requirement could be achieved through access roads (at the rear of the property or running parallel to an existing/proposed public road) and/or through the use of cross access easements between parking lots.
-The [Township Trustees/Village Council] may rely upon recommendations from the Community's Engineer to determine that the proposed method for providing connectivity is the most suitable in each particular development. - 5) If access roads are utilized to comply with this connectivity requirement, there shall be a minimum distance of 200 feet between intersections, or otherwise approved by the Community's Engineer. - 6) Multi-Use Path and Sidewalks.
+The Village Council may rely upon recommendations from the Community's Engineer to determine that the proposed method for providing connectivity is the most suitable in each particular development.

+- 5) If access roads are utilized to comply with this connectivity requirement, there shall be a minimum distance of 200 feet between intersections, or otherwise approved by the Community's Engineer. - 6) Multi-Use Path and Sidewalks.
 All Collector and Local Roads in all subareas shall have a ten (10)-foot multi use path along each side of the road (within a fifteen (15)-foot MUP easement).
 All local roads shall have a five (5)-foot sidewalk on both sides of the road within a ten (10)-sidewalk easement which must be located outside of the right-of-way.
 Curb ramps and crosswalks shall be installed per the American Disability Act requirements.
-Multi-use paths and sidewalks shall be constructed immediately outside the road right-of-way within a fifteen (15)-foot MUP easement, or ten (10)-foot sidewalk easement designated for such public use. - 7) Sidewalks shall connect to the building entrances and to existing sidewalks on adjacent abutting Tracts and to nearby pedestrian destination points including any transit stops. - i) Lighting.
-[Both Townships and Villages] - 8) All Exterior Lighting shall comply with these standards unless specifically exempted. - 9) Exemptions: - i) All exterior lighting fixtures producing light directly by the combustion of fossil fuels, such as kerosene lanterns or gas lamps are exempt from the requirements of this section.
+Multi-use paths and sidewalks shall be constructed immediately outside the road right-of-way within a fifteen (15)-foot MUP easement, or ten (10)-foot sidewalk easement designated for such public use. - 7) Sidewalks shall connect to the building entrances and to existing sidewalks on adjacent abutting Tracts and to nearby pedestrian destination points including any transit stops.